joaquinfox/todo/readme.md

 # TO DO app

-I built this as an exercise in DOM manipulation with jQuery and vanilla js.
+I built this as an exercise in DOM manipulation with jQuery and vanilla js and as an extension, I link it to a database.

-It has three dimensions as follows.
+The app has three dimensions as follows.

 ### jQuery
 This is a jQuery demo which is run in the browser as a stand alone to do app.
-The purpose here is drill jQuery methods.
-Key methods used here are the following
+The purpose here is to drill jQuery methods.
+Key methods used here are

 - The use of event.stopPropagation is applied to a 'trash' icon in a span.
 This is to _prevent_ deletion of the parent li when anything _other than the span_ is clicked.